Mikiemm/portfolio/projects/02_design-s.md

 * Prototyping _(low to high fidelity)_

 ## User Research
-To understand better for whom I'm designing, I conducted a couple of interviews with a target group (industrial design students).
+To understand better for whom I'm designing, I conducted a couple of interviews with a _primary_ target group (industrial design students).
 Based on that, I made a persona you can view below.

+Secondary, there is another target group – the visitors to the exhibition.
+These are usually man and woman from 20 to 50 years old with interest in art and design.

 ![Persona](./images/design-s/persona.jpg)